 Follow the same principles as above.

 Cut back on one feeding a night, regardless of whether it’s the breast or bottle.
-Reduce the minutes you’re breastfeeding or the ounces in the bottle, or dilute the formula until the feeding drops off your schedule.
+Reduce the minutes you’re breastfeeding or the ounces in the bottle until the feeding drops off your schedule.

 If You’re Having Difficulty, Try These Tips